-This paper is oriented towards providing a large-scale service-based architecture where the emphasis is on service advertisement and discovery, simplified as much as possible, with recovery under failure as services disappear.
+This paper is oriented towards providing a largescale service-based architecture where the emphasis is on service advertisement and discovery, simplified as much as possible, with recovery under failure as services disappear.
 The framework acts at an abstract level of service description, but implementation levels maintain the capability of accommodating many transport protocols and handling multiple presentation formats.
 Furthermore, implementations may manage issues such quality of service and make use of multiple middleware systems.
 The system uses Jini[9] for service management.
 Jini is a middleware system built on Java that is able to fully exploit Java networking capabilities and object mobility.
+The advantages of Jini fulfill and surpass the requirements of a networkintegrated multimedia middleware.
+The scalability of Jini was a concern, so we performed tests with activatable and normal services to determine the best approach.

-The structure of this paper is as follows: the next section discusses Jini as a service management middleware.
-The following section discusses and defines the service interfaces for our system.
+The structure of this paper is as follows: the next section discusses the requirements of a networked multimedia middleware and Jini as a service management middleware.
+Section three discusses and defines the service interfaces for our system.
 After this, additional interfaces that give lower level information are discussed.
-Some implementation techniques follow this.
-The succeeding section looks at scalability issues, and finally the paper concludes with a summary and discussion of future work.
+Some implementation techniques are described in section five.
+Section six describes and discusses the user interface of the controller client.
+Section seven looks at scalability issues, and finally the paper concludes with a summary and discussion of future work.

-2. Java and Jini
+2. Middleware